gourlaysama/dcamctl/README.md

     under /dev/video* with `v4l2-ctl -d /dev/videoX -D` for the correct one.
     [default: /dev/video0]

+-f, --flip <flip>
+    Flip method used to mirror the video.

+    Defaults to none. [possible values: horizontal, vertical, none]

 -p, --port <port>
     Port to forward between the device and localhost.